hapax/hapax.github.io/assets/bhqc.md

 the heart of the Milky Way, an achievement recognized by the 2020 Nobel Prize in Physics.
-And most spectacularly, in 2019, the Event Horizon Telescope stitched together an image of a supermassive black hole 50 million years old, in a galaxy far, far away:
+And most spectacularly, in 2019, the Event Horizon Telescope stitched together an image of a supermassive black hole, 50 million years old and in a galaxy far, far away:

 <figure>
     <div style="text-align:center"><img src